 Pneumatic Actuators are the most basic and widely used control valve actuators that use an air or gas signal from an external source to produce a modulating control action.
 The top port sends the pneumatic signal to the actuator that exerts pressure on the diaphragm plate to move the valve stem.
 On loss of driver power, pneumatic actuators provide a fail-safe response.

 Electric Actuators of a control valve are motor-driven devices.
 A motor rotates when an electrical signal is received.
 A gear reduction drive converts this rotating motion into a linear motion to drive the control valve stem for flow modulation.
 They are used for On-OFF applications in isolation services and for continuous positioning control.

-Control Valve Hydraulic actuators use a hydraulic oil as the signal fluid.
+Control Valve Hydraulic actuators use hydraulic oil as the signal fluid.
 When the force required to move the valve stem is high, hydraulic actuators are used.
-Due to non-compressibility of the liquid they exhibit stable positioning.
+Due to the non-compressibility of the liquid they exhibit stable positioning.